KWSNick/ScouseDaxie/README.md

 The scope set out the required pages and content based on several developed user stories.
 An initial site structure was outlined and a future expansion proposed as content and coverage increased.
 Wireframes provided a means of limiting mission creep and making key decisions prior to the commencement of coding.
-Colour schemes, font types and icons were all researched and in advance and a colour palette and template font-family code added to the initial styles.css file for ease of use and consitency.
+Colour schemes, font types and icons were all researched and in advance and a colour palette and template font-family code added to the initial style.css file for ease of use and consitency.

-A review meeting refined the initial plan, scaling back the number of pages by combining several sub-pages into their parent pages, and the colour palette and fonts were revised to ensure visual contrast and readibility.
+A review meeting refined the initial plan, scaling back the number of pages by combining several sub-pages into their parents, and the colour palette and fonts were revised to ensure visual contrast and readibility.
 The use of free logo making utilies was also advised to reduce the number of utilised fonts.

 ### Strategy